lmaretzo/upcLookup/README.md

 - **Printable Labels**: Generate and print product labels with UPC codes.
 - **Navigation**: Easy navigation between the Home, Upload, and Search pages.

+## Prerequisites:
+Before you begin, ensure you have Node.js and npm installed on your system.

 ## Usage
 Upload a Catalog